jfabello/gc-platform-api-client/docs/classes/workforcemanagement-api.md

 - [`postWorkforcemanagementBusinessunitAdherenceExplanationsQuery`](#postworkforcemanagementbusinessunitadherenceexplanationsquery) - Query adherence explanations across an entire business unit for the requested period
 - [`postWorkforcemanagementBusinessunitAgentschedulesSearch`](#postworkforcemanagementbusinessunitagentschedulessearch) - Search published schedules
 - [`postWorkforcemanagementBusinessunitAlternativeshiftsTradesSearch`](#postworkforcemanagementbusinessunitalternativeshiftstradessearch) - List alternative shifts trades for a given management unit or agent
+- [`postWorkforcemanagementBusinessunitCapacityplanCopy`](#postworkforcemanagementbusinessunitcapacityplancopy) - Copy a capacity plan
+- [`postWorkforcemanagementBusinessunitCapacityplanningLongtermrequirementsAutomaticbestmethodWeekForecastForceregenerate`](#postworkforcemanagementbusinessunitcapacityplanninglongtermrequirementsautomaticbestmethodweekforecastforceregenerate) - Force regenerate the latest long term staffing requirements for a business unit
+- [`postWorkforcemanagementBusinessunitCapacityplanRequirementGenerate`](#postworkforcemanagementbusinessunitcapacityplanrequirementgenerate) - Regenerate requirements for capacity plan
+- [`postWorkforcemanagementBusinessunitCapacityplans`](#postworkforcemanagementbusinessunitcapacityplans) - Create a new capacity plan
+- [`postWorkforcemanagementBusinessunitCapacityplansBulkRemove`](#postworkforcemanagementbusinessunitcapacityplansbulkremove) - Delete capacity plans in a business unit
+- [`postWorkforcemanagementBusinessunitCapacityplanStaffinggroupallocations`](#postworkforcemanagementbusinessunitcapacityplanstaffinggroupallocations) - Create staffing group allocations for a capacity plan
+- [`postWorkforcemanagementBusinessunitCapacityplanStaffinggroupallocationshistoryQuery`](#postworkforcemanagementbusinessunitcapacityplanstaffinggroupallocationshistoryquery) - Query staffing groups allocations history for a capacity plan
 - [`postWorkforcemanagementBusinessunitIntraday`](#postworkforcemanagementbusinessunitintraday) - Get intraday data for the given date for the requested planningGroupIds
 - [`postWorkforcemanagementBusinessunitPlanninggroups`](#postworkforcemanagementbusinessunitplanninggroups) - Adds a new planning group
 - [`postWorkforcemanagementBusinessunits`](#postworkforcemanagementbusinessunits) - Add a new business unit
 - [`postWorkforcemanagementBusinessunitServicegoaltemplates`](#postworkforcemanagementbusinessunitservicegoaltemplates) - Adds a new service goal template
 - [`postWorkforcemanagementBusinessunitStaffinggroups`](#postworkforcemanagementbusinessunitstaffinggroups) - Creates a new staffing group
+- [`postWorkforcemanagementBusinessunitStaffinggroupsPlanninggroupsQuery`](#postworkforcemanagementbusinessunitstaffinggroupsplanninggroupsquery) - Gets a list of planning group to staffing groups list association
 - [`postWorkforcemanagementBusinessunitStaffinggroupsQuery`](#postworkforcemanagementbusinessunitstaffinggroupsquery) - Gets staffing group associations for a list of user IDs
 - [`postWorkforcemanagementBusinessunitTimeofflimits`](#postworkforcemanagementbusinessunittimeofflimits) - Creates a new time-off limit object
 - [`postWorkforcemanagementBusinessunitTimeofflimitsValuesQuery`](#postworkforcemanagementbusinessunittimeofflimitsvaluesquery) - Retrieves time-off limit related values based on a given set of filters.